jtpatters/observations/README.md

 # observations

-A mobile application for recording observations and sufacing trends
+A mobile application for recording observations and sufacing trends.

 ## Getting Started